-A Femarctic bondship is a legal contract that recognizes multiple citizens as one, responsible for combined residences and credit holdings.
+A Femarctic bondship is a legal contract that recognizes multiple citizens as one, and holds them responsible for combined residences and credit holdings.
 Under current law, all bondships must include at least two principal members of equal credit status.

 - Bizaki enter and most often initiate bonds as cohabitating socially with those they care for aids in their emotional health.

 - Bonding attracts hizaki because of the higher-paying positions offered to bonded citizens.

 - Marix in the Citizen’s Guard typically bond as it reflects well on their service record.
 However, Fleet and PAC marixi often avoid bonding, and those that do bond rarely live full time with their partners, opting to reside in Orta or remain deployed between the poles.